sameer3602/News_Monitoring/README.md

 # 📰 NewsMonitor

 **NewsMonitor** is a Django-based web application designed to help users monitor and manage news sources and stories tagged to companies.
-The platform supports user authentication, source and story management, and role-based access control for staff and regular users.
+The platform supports user authentication, source and story management, and role-based access control for staff and regular users. ### It is fully optimized and uses single SQL Query for all every function (add story,update story,add source,update source).

 ---